Recovered Covid-19 patients to get one vaccine dose to boost immunity

-This is because they are likely to still have a strong immune response within the first six months of infection, the Ministry of Health said in a statement yesterday.
+This is because they are likely to still have a strong immune response within the first six months of infection, the Ministry of Health said in a statement on Thursday (June 10).

-Health Minister Ong Ye Kung said yesterday that experts have recommended that those who have recovered should receive a single dose of vaccine to further boost their immunity against Covid-19.
+Health Minister Ong Ye Kung said on Thursday that experts have recommended that those who have recovered should receive a single dose of vaccine to further boost their immunity against Covid-19.

 Such recovered people will be able to register from today if they are part of a population group that is already eligible for vaccination.